 Perspective

 The information below offers you insights into how I support my clients’ goals and aspirations.
-I view our work together as a collaborative process.
-The following are the theoretical foundations of my approach:
+I view our work together as a collaborative process, while attending to my client's strengths, offering alternative perspectives, and holding a healing space for them to discover how they can successfully manage the challenges that life brings them.
+The following are the pillars of my approach: Person-in-Context, Solution-focused, and Trauma-informed.

 Solution-Focused